 Introduction to passive wireless sensor

-In this article a complete overview of passive wireless sensor for atmospheric corrosion monitoring is given.
+In this article, a complete overview of the passive wireless sensor for atmospheric corrosion monitoring is given.
 There are corrosion sensors based on the variation of DC electrical resistance of metallic wires.
 During the corrosion process, the chemical compositions of metallic wires change which decreases the conductivity of the wire.
 To know whether the user should undergo a maintenance procedure or not we used to perform a homogenous corrosion process.
 Since these are the active sensors so during the monitoring of atmospheric corrosion they indicate the presence of cables.
 Also, they are not long long-lasting and atmospheric corrosion detection is a long process and thus active sensors are not much reliable.
 We have a passive wireless corrosion sensor that works on RFID technology and lasts long.

 We concentrate on the design of a UHF wireless corrosion sensor that indicates corrosion state via frequency shift rather than amplitude signal variation.
 The primary reason for this is that in wireless applications, the amplitude is directly affected by the propagation channel (distance between the reader and the tag, reader position, etc.).
 Following Preradovic and Karmakar’s chipless RFID tag device, we chose to consider a resonator connected to two cross-polarized monopole antennas.